mennolui/wp-foyer/README.txt

 == Changelog ==

+= 1.2 =
+Release Date: April 12, 2017

+Introduces the Video slide format.
+Displays the specified fragment of a YouTube video.

 = 1.1 =
 Release Date: March 28, 2017

 Added a PDF slide format.
 Creates a slide for each page in an uploaded PDF.

 Bug fixes:

 * When adding slides to a channel, the list of possible slides was limited to 5 items (1.1.0).
 * Fatal error on install/upgrade on older PHP versions (< 5.5): Can't use function return value in write context (1.1.1).
 * All slide of a channel were removed after re-ordering the slides (1.1.2).